,\

 2. Why do you think that conversations about Jesus' cleansing of the Temple frequently omit the phrase "for all nations" from Isaiah 56:7?
 How important is the phrase "for all nations" in reflections on the cleansing of the Temple?

-4. Should the "no room" sign at the end of Jesus' earthly life evoke the "no room" sign at the beginning of his life?
-What do these two "no room" messages in Jesus' say about the cause of world evangelism?
+4. Should the "no room" sign at the end of Jesus' earthly life bring to our minds the "no room" sign at the beginning of his earthly life?
+What do these two "no room" messages in Jesus' life say to the cause of world evangelism?

 -- Howard Culbertson,